awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_1_AWS_Account_Setup/3_CUR.md

 16. Enter a name of **S3PutACL**, select **All object create events**, Send to **Lambda Function**, Lambda function **S3LinkedPutACL**, click **Save**:
 ![Images/s3_event.png](/Cost/100_1_AWS_Account_Setup/Images/s3_event.png)

 17. You will need to wait until the next CUR file is delivered by AWS (at most 24 hours).
-Navigate to the latest CUR file and check the permissions, it will have the original owner (AWS), your master account with full permissions (as per original), and your linked Cost Optimization account as read permissions:
+Navigate to the latest CUR file and check the permissions, it will have the original owner (AWS), your management account with full permissions (as per original), and your linked Cost Optimization account as read permissions:
 ![Images/s3_newCUR.png](/Cost/100_1_AWS_Account_Setup/Images/s3_newCUR.png)

 ### Update existing CURs
 If there are existing CURs from other reports that need permissions to be updated, you can use the following CLI - which will copy the objects over themselves and update the permissions as it copies.

-    aws s3 cp --recursive s3://(CUR bucket) s3://(CUR bucket) --grants read=id=(sub account canonical ID) full=id=(master account canonical ID) --storage-class STANDARD
+    aws s3 cp --recursive s3://(CUR bucket) s3://(CUR bucket) --grants read=id=(sub account canonical ID) full=id=(management account canonical ID) --storage-class STANDARD

 {{% notice tip %}}